Ntfy

 Main features

-- Publish messages to topics with HTTP requests.
+- Publish messages through HTTP

 How the service works